Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 N12 (\xcref{GGA;X;N12} + \xcref{GGA;C;N12}) was then tested on a few properties or types of systems (e.g., semiconductors band gaps or cohesive energies of solids) that were not used in the training set.
 The results were quite accurate except for the band gaps.

-\xclabel{GGA;X;PBE;mol}{2012}{delCampo2012:104108} For the hydrogen atom (or any other one-electron system system for that matter) it is well known that the exact exchange energy exactly cancels out the Hartree energy, while approximate xc functionals lead to an amount of self-interaction error.\cite{Perdew1981:5048} \Citet{delCampo2012:104108} used this exact condition to fix the $\mu$ parameter in \cref{eq:pbeenh} of the \xcref{GGA;X;PBE} functional (the original value $\kappa=\kappa^{\text{PBE}}$ is kept), leading to $\mu=0.27583$.
+\xclabel{GGA;X;PBE;mol}{2012}{delCampo2012:104108} For the hydrogen atom (or any other one-electron system), it is well known that the exact exchange energy exactly cancels the Hartree energy.
+Approximate xc functionals, by contrast, lead to a self-interaction error.\cite{Perdew1981:5048} \Citet{delCampo2012:104108} used this exact condition to fix the $\mu$ parameter in \cref{eq:pbeenh} of the \xcref{GGA;X;PBE} functional (the original value $\kappa=\kappa^{\text{PBE}}$ is kept), leading to $\mu=0.27583$.
 When combined with \xcref{GGA;C;PBE;mol}, this functional gives substantial improvement over the original PBE (\xcref{GGA;X;PBE} + \xcref{GGA;C;PBE}) in the prediction of the heats of formation of molecules, while retaining the PBE quality for the description of other molecular properties.

 \xclabel{GGA;X;Q2D}{2012}{Chiodo2012:126402} \citet{Chiodo2012:126402} proposed a functional that obeys nonuniform scaling in 1D and that is accurate in the whole quasi 2D (Q2D) regime.
 They chose an infinite-barrier quantum well as reference system, while still requiring the functional to fulfill several conditions of the 3D case, like recovering \xcref{LDA;X} and satisfying the LO bound.
 The exchange functional is then constructed by interpolating between the \xcref{GGA;X;PBE;sol} functional and the 2D limit.\cite{Constantin2008:155106} The enhancement factor reads